nyasyamorina/nyazglfw/readme.md

 This project is a wrapper of the GLFW api, which dose not contain the implementation of GLFW.
 You can compile [the source of GLFW](https://github.com/glfw/glfw), or download [the pre-compiled file](https://github.com/glfw/glfw/releases) to obtain the GLFW library.
 And Linux user can install `glfw3` package from `pacman`, `apt` or other package manager.

-Once obtain the GLFW library, add the following in your `build.zig`:
+Once obtain the GLFW library/package, add the following in your `build.zig`:

 ```zig
 exe.root_module.linkSystemLibrary("glfw3", .{});